 A spokesperson for Mayor Bill de Blasio’s office told NY1 on Tuesday that they were “actively looking into the possibility of removing high-risk detainees” from the city’s jails.
 “We must ensure doing so maintains both their safety and the safety of others,” Freddi Goldstein said.

 In the past few days, New York City has become the epicenter of the coronavirus in the U.S., with at least 1,330 confirmed cases and at least 10 deaths.
-And the number of cases continues to soar in all five boroughs.
+And the number of cases continue to soar in all five boroughs.
 Now, a guard at Rikers has been infected, according to the union representing corrections officers in New York City.
-Rikers, with a population of more than 5,000 inmates, has a long-standing reputation for neglect, violence, and abuse — so much so that the facility is on track to be shut down entirely by 2026.
+With a population of more than 5,000 inmates, Rikers has a long-standing reputation for neglect, violence, and abuse — so much so that the facility is on track to be shut down entirely by 2026.